Marshall County, Kansas Extinct Towns

 Manley 1881-1890

-Merrimac 1859-1862 Merrimac was located ten miles southeast of Irving in 1858, but it was abandoned in 1864.
+Merrimac 1859-1862 Merrimac was located ten miles southeast of Irving in 1858 but abandoned in 1864.
 However, the Merrimac schoolhouse remained for some years.

 New Dayton 1858-1860 New Dayton was located northeast of Barrett, but it was never much of a town.

 Nottingham 1857-1869 Nottingham was the site of the second post office established in Marshall County in August 1857.
 It was located on the homestead of D.C.
 Auld, section 23, Vermillion Township, in 1857.
-Name change to to Frankfort in December 1869.
+The name was changed to Frankfort in December 1869.

 Ohio City None Ohio City was located in 1855 on the quarter section joining Barrett on the southwest.